get-convex/convex-helpers/packages/convex-helpers/README.md

 - Consume arguments from the client that are not passed to the action, such as taking in an authentication parameter like an API key or session ID.
   These arguments must be sent up by the client along with each request.
+- Execute finalization logic after function execution using the `onSuccess` callback, which has access to the function's result.

 See the associated [Stack Post](https://stack.convex.dev/custom-functions)